actions/runner-images/.github/pull_request_template.md

 **Description:**
 New tool, Bug fixing, or Improvement?
 Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
+Also include relevant motivation and context.
-For new tools, provide total size and installation time.
+For new tools, please provide total size and installation time.

 **Related issue:** <!-- Issue -->